All Night Long: Preparing for Shavuot’s Study Sessions

-Shavuot is celebrated with all-night study sessions.
-We asked four people we admire—a novelist, a musician, a rabbi, and a theologian—what texts they’d like to read in the early-morning hours.
+We asked four people we admire—a novelist, a musician, a rabbi, and a theologian—what they’d like to read in the wee hours

 The holiday of Shavuot brings with it unique forms of observance.
 In addition to the consumption of dairy-rich delicacies, many people participate in a tikkun layl Shavuot, an all-night study session.
 During a tikkun, it’s traditional to peruse and discuss a portion from the Bible, the Talmud, or the Mishneh.
 To mark Shavuot this year, Vox Tablet host Sara Ivry asked novelist Nathan Englander, musician Alicia Jo Rabins, Rabbi Phil Lieberman, and theologian Avivah Zornberg what text they’d most like to think about in the early-morning hours, and what makes those hours particularly well-suited to explorations of the mind and spirit.
 [Running time: 11:40]

-Bella Meyer traces her love of flowers to time she spent with her grandfather, Marc Chagall.
-Now as the owner of a Manhattan shop, Fleurs Bella, Meyer is creating her own art with blossoms as her medium.
+As the owner of a Manhattan store, Fleurs Bella, Bella Meyer is creating her own art with blossoms as her medium

 Daily rate: $2